-Since 1990, this solar-powered, traveling environmental education program has reached over 30,000 fourth graders from the six counties the river connects.
+Since 1990, this solar-powered, traveling environmental education program has reached over 40,000 fourth graders from six counties the river connects.
 The three week Learning Celebration features a unique curriculum of outdoor activities where students explore the river ecosystem through interdisciplinary and hands-on activities.
 Science, art, music, giant puppets and the wildlife of the river combine to make memorable experiences that nurture environmental stewardship.
-More than 800 volunteers from all walks of life have come together to make the Learning Celebration happen over the past 27 years.
+More than 1000 volunteers from all walks of life have come together to make the Learning Celebration happen over the past 27 years.

 Haw River Land Conservation